Sing a New Psalm:

 what does it mean to you that God’s majesty knows no limits?

-The theme of this lesson is taken from Psalm 8.
-The illustration by Turning to God’s Word co-founder Tami Palladino captures a sense of the immensity of God’s Creation, which extends beyond earthly boundaries and even beyond the known universe.
+Tami Palladino captures a sense of the immensity of God’s Creation, which extends beyond earthly boundaries and even beyond the known universe.
 It comes as no surprise that Psalm 8 was the Scripture chosen in 1969 by Pope Paul VI to accompany American astronauts on their trip to the moon.
-Thousands of years after this Psalm was composed, its words continue to speak of the mystery surrounding the smallness of our human existence in contrast to the majesty of the God who created all things.
+Thousands of years after this psalm was composed, its words continue to speak of the mystery surrounding the smallness of our human existence in contrast to the majesty of the God who created all things.
 What aspects of Creation most inspire you to praise God?
 For which of God’s gifts are you most thankful?
-Click on Tami’s illustration (right) to enlarge it.
-Her original illustration is on page 59 in Sing a New Psalm: Communicating with God Through the Prayers of the Church—Volume I: Lauds & Vespers.
+Click on Tami’s illustration to enlarge it.
+The illustration also is printed on page 61 in Sing a New Psalm: Communicating with God Through the Prayers of the Church—Volume I: Lauds & Vespers.

 what’s nature wearing?